-Property Type Description EnvelopeType string Set to TrackingDerivative to evolve a beam envelope in the Optics application.
-Set to Random to generate a beam using the parameters below for the Simu- BeamType string lation application.
-Set to Pencil to generate a pencil beam (with no random Deamigpe String distribution).
-Set to ICOOL, Turtle, MAUS_PrimaryGenHit or G4BeamLine to use a beam file.
+Property Туре Description Envelope Type string Set to TrackingDerivative to evolve a beam envelope in the Optics application.
+Beam Type string Set to Random to generate a beam using the parameters below for the Simulation application.
+Set to Pencil to generate a pencil beam (with no random distribution).
+Set to ICOOL , Turtle , MAUS_PrimaryGenHit or G4BeamLine to use a beam file.
 Pid int The particle ID of particles in the envelope or beam.
 Time double Set the time of the envelope reference trajectory Longitudinal Variable string Set the longitudinal variable used to define the reference trajectory momentum.
 Options are Energy , KineticEnergy , Momentum and ZMomentum .
-Energy double Define the order of the low site line low side la conditioned to color late the second second KineticEnergy double Define the value of the longitudinal variable used to calculate the mean mo- mentum and energy.
+Energy double Define the value of the longitudinal variable used to calculate the mean mo- KineticEnergy double mentum and energy.
 The usual relationship $E^2+p^2c^2=m^2c^4$ applies.
 Kinetic Momentum double energy E_k is related to energy E by $E_k+m=E$.
-ZMomentum double energy \mathbf{D}k is related to energy \mathbf{D} by $\mathbf{D}k + \mathbf{m} - \mathbf{D}$.
-EllipseDefinition string Define the beam ellipse that will be used in calculating the evolution of the Envelope, or used to generate a beam for BeamType Random .
+ZMomentum double EllipseDefinition string Define the beam ellipse that will be used in calculating the evolution of the Envelope, or used to generate a beam for BeamType Random .
 Options are Twiss, Penn and Matrix.
-The following propertie s are only used if EllipseDefinition is set to Twiss $Emittance_X$ double $Emittance_Y$ double Emittance in each 2d subspace, (x,px), (y,py) and (t,E). $Emittance_L$ double Beta_X double Beta_Y double Twiss b function in each 2d subspace, (x,px), (y,py) and (t,E).
+The following propertie es are only used if EllipseDefinition is set to Twiss $Emittance_X$ double Emittance_Y double Emittance in each 2d subspace, (x,px) , (y,py) and (t,E) . $Emittance_L$ double Beta_X double Beta_Y double Twiss b function in each 2d subspace, (x,px) , (y,py) and (t,E) .
 Beta_L double Alpha_X double Alpha_Y double Twiss a function in each 2d subspace, (x,px) , (y,py) and (t,E) .
-Alpha_L double The following propertie The following properties are only used if EllipseDefinition is set to Matrix Covariance(t,t) double Set the 6x6 matrix that will be used in the to define the beam ellipse.
-Covari- Covariance(t, E) double ances should be covariances of elements of the matrix (x,Px,y,Py,t,E).
+Alpha_L double The following properties are only used if EllipseDefinition is set to Matrix Covariance(t,t) double Set the 6x6 matrix that will be used in the to define the beam ellipse.
+Covari- Covariance(t, E) double ances should be covariances of elements of the matrix (x,Px,y,Py,t,E) .
 Covariance(t,x) double This must be a positive definite matrix, i.e. determinant > 0 .
 Note that this double means that at least the 6 terms on the diagonal must be defined.
 Other terms Covariance(Py, Py) double default to 0.